PKK letter to the American people and President Trump

 “We are not guilty of terrorism; we are victims of state terrorism.
 But we are guilty of defending our people”, said the PKK in its letter addressing to the American people and president.

-Kurdistan Workers’ Party (PKK) Foreign Relations Committee wrote a letter addressing to the American people and President Donald J. Trump responding to the comparisons made between the Kurdish movement and ISIS amid the genocidal campaign of the Turkish state against the Kurdish people.
+Kurdistan Workers’ Party (PKK) Foreign Relations Committee wrote an open letter addressing to the American people and President Donald J. Trump responding to the comparisons made between the Kurdish movement and ISIS amid the genocidal campaign of the Turkish state against the Kurdish people.

 The letter reads as follows;